JustinHoyt/sdl_ios_guides/docs/Displaying Information/Uploading Files and Graphics/index.md

 1. You may be connected to a head unit that does not have the ability to display images.
 1. You must upload images from your mobile device to the head unit before using them in a template.
 1. Persistant images are stored on a head unit between sessions.
-Ephemeral images are destroyed when a sessions ends.
+Ephemeral images are destroyed when a session ends (i.e. when the user turns off their vehicle).
 1. Images can not be uploaded when the app's `hmiLevel` is `NONE`.
 For more information about permissions, please review [Getting Started/Understanding Permissions](Getting Started/Understanding Permissions).

 To learn how to use images once they are uploaded, please see [Displaying Information/Text, Images, and Buttons](Displaying Information/Text Images and Buttons).